bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 this file, it looks for a function called `registerLarchPlugin`.
 If found, it puts symbols into its symbol table.

+Line 1 is included in this example so that we can get visual feedback at the command line as Larch imports and interprets the content of this plugin.

 ## The symbol table

 "Symbol table" -- that's a bit of jargon.
 To understand the symbol